Volunteer Roles - What you need to know

 Volunteer Coordinator: Every day a new sign up sheet will be posted.
 We have some amazing parents who will log on right away and fill a spot or two but often we have a position (or a few) that only get filled with a reminder or nudge.
 Staff will be busy making sure the tryouts are moving ahead smoothly and so we really need 1-2 people in each division to help watch the sign up sheet and encourage the other parents to help for an ice session or two.

 Jersey Distribution: This is the first contact with the players as they arrive for tryouts.
 Some will be more nervous than others, but they all will need a smooth - and hopefully quick - start to the process.
-Audrey will meet you at our check - in table in the lower lobby right next to where you enter the rink and will ensure you are all set up.
+A volunteer will meet you at our check - in table in the lower lobby right next to where you enter the rink and will ensure you are all set up.
 You will be responsible for checking the players in, making sure they have completed their ePact updates and rep commitment/other activity form submissions (otherwise they need to do it there), and then give them their assigned jersey.
 When you have a few handed out all (or almost all) of the jerseys for your ice time, if there is one following you, please get them all set up for the next group of volunteers to help keep things flowing throughout the day.
-As the ice time approaches, please make sure Audrey is aware of any players who have not arrived so we can follow up with them as well as update the evaluation program.
+As the ice time approaches, please make sure the registration table volunteer is aware of any players who have not arrived so we can follow up with them as well as update the evaluation program.

 On-ice assistant: Please meet Derek or Stan in the coaches room (overflow dressing room next to the ref rooms through the green/silver "exit" doors next to dressing room 1) a minimum of 15 minutes prior to the ice time.
 Your role will be to ensure the next drill is set up and to assist in any role required to conduct the on-ice drills but you are not to coach the players.
 As difficult as that will be, it is really important that you are not seen assisting players during the tryouts - more for your own protection and that of your child from incorrect perceptions.